MARKMENTAL/xpad_Hyperkin_Duke_Fix/README.md

 ```
 sudo ./hyperkin_enable.sh
 ```
-Your controller should turn on and be connected immediately.
+Your controller should turn on and be recognized immediately.